tederer/ssoa-pt-grp7/README.md

 ![arquitecture](images/architecture.drawio.svg)

-Everything is implemented in Javascript andach service (including the static webpage) uses [Node.js](https://nodejs.org) and [Express](http://expressjs.com) on top of it.
+Everything is implemented in Javascript and each service (including the static webpage) uses [Node.js](https://nodejs.org) and [Express](http://expressjs.com) on top of it.
 The implemented scenario is shown in the following diagram.

 ![sequence diagram](images/sequencediagram.drawio.svg)